 For the SHAKEN framework, standard PASSporT base claims shall be used as defined in both [RFC 8224] and [RFC 8225] documents, with the restrictions defined in this section.

-The ”orig” claim and ”dest” claim shall be of type ”tn”.
+The ”orig” claim claim shall be of type ”tn”.

+The “dest” claim shall be of type “tn” or shall be of type “uri” if the “dest” claim contains a service URN in the ‘sos’ family”.

 The ”orig” claim ”tn” value shall be derived using the following rules: